Workshops

 Project Connect

-Project Connect enrollment is open for the Spring 2024 semester.
-Groups will begin the week of February 4.
-Sign up by going to www.tinyurl.com/projectconnect2024.
+Project Connect enrollment is closed for the Spring 2024 semester.

 Want to form deeper connections, build friendships, and meet new people?
 Sign-up for a Project Connect group!
 Project Connect groups are peer-led groups of about 4-6 students that meet weekly for one hour a week for 6 weeks.
 Dive into conversation, answer thought-provoking questions, and learn more about yourself and fellow Jumbos!